blakeblackshear/frigate/docs/docs/frigate/hardware.md

 | RTX 3070 Mobile | ~ 5 ms          |
 | Quadro P400 2GB | 20 - 25 ms      |
 | Quadro P2000    | ~ 12 ms         |

+### Community Supported:

+#### Nvidia Jetson

+Frigate supports all Jetson boards, from the inexpensive Jetson Nano to the powerful Jetson Orin AGX.
+It will [make use of the Jetson's hardware media engine](/configuration/hardware_acceleration#nvidia-jetson-orin-agx-orin-nx-orin-nano-xavier-agx-xavier-nx-tx2-tx1-nano) when configured with the [appropriate presets](/configuration/ffmpeg_presets#hwaccel-presets), and will make use of the Jetson's GPU and DLA for object detection when configured with the [TensorRT detector](/configuration/object_detectors#nvidia-tensorrt-detector).

+Inference speed will vary depending on the YOLO model, jetson platform and jetson nvpmodel (GPU/DLA/EMC clock speed).
+It is typically 20-40 ms for most models.
+The DLA is more efficient than the GPU, but not faster, so using the DLA will reduce power consumption but will slightly increase inference time.

 ## What does Frigate use the CPU for and what does it use a detector for?
 (ELI5 Version)